-- Phase 1 projects with a value of \$17.6 million have been selected and approved by OoE and are currently in progress.
-Completion is expected in 2005/06; - Phase 2 \$20 million worth of projects have been selected and approved by OoE and will commence in 2005/06, a further \$10.4 million will be allocated to projects later in the period.
-Completion of Phase 2 projects is expected in 2007/08.

-Phase 3 - a third phase has been included in the regulatory period forecasts based on the assumption that this successful government endorsed program will be extended with a similar funding level.
-Projects for Phase 3 would commence in 2008/09.
+- Phase 1 projects with a value of \$17.6 million were selected and approved by OoE and are now complete; - Phase 2 \$20 million worth of projects were selected and approved by OoE and commenced in 2005/06, with a further \$10.4 million to be allocated to projects later in the period.
+Completion of Phase 2 projects is expected in 2007/08. - Phase 3 a third phase has been included in the regulatory period forecasts based on the assumption that this successful government endorsed program will be extended with a similar funding level.
+Projects for Phase 3 would commence in 2007/08 and will extend to 2008/09.
+The total cost of Stage 3 will be \$21M.